kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 ![](assets/dfflibmap_abc_liberty.png)

 ### 3.3.1.
 Optimizations
-By this time we have already noticed that our behavioural description (RTL design) goes through certain optimizations.
-As an example from our previousls discussed design multiple_modules.v, the sub_module2 which synthesized to be an OR gate but ended up being somethig diffrent.
-It has been mapped to a cell- 'sky130_fd_sc_hd__lpflow_inputiso1p_1'.
+By this time we have already noticed that our behavioural description (RTL design) goes through optimizations.
+As an example from our previously discussed design- multiple_modules.v, the sub_module2 which synthesized to be an OR gate but ended up being somethig diffrent.
+It has been mapped to a cell- 'sky130_fd_sc_hd__lpflow_inputiso1p_1' by Yosys from the Liberty.
 These optimizations are performed by the synthesis tool minimizing area, power consumption etc. in perspective.
 ![](assets/optimization_muliple_modules_1.png)

-Note: Some Yosys commands
-    # read rtl design
-    read_verilog good_mux.v

-    # generic synthesis
-    synth -top good_mux

-    # read sky130 cell library
-    read_liberty -lib ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

-    # generate netlist using sky130 cell library
-    abc -liberty ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

-**netlist is the translation of RTL design to gate-level design using the standard cells specified in the liberty file.**